GTech-Solutions/GTechIndustries/apps/gtech-industries/src/app/blog-controller/mui-datagrid-blog-post.md

 };
 ```

 In this section, we've set up the logic of our custom data grid toolbar component.
 We've used various React hooks (`useState`, `useEffect`, `useMemo`, `useLayoutEffect`) to manage state, subscribe to events for detecting changes in state, and handle saving and restoring table state.
-The most important of these is thr useLayoutEffect which sets up the actual saving of the table state.
+The most important of these is the useLayoutEffect which sets up the actual saving of the table state.

 ## Styling the Component